aditya-an1l/LifeCLI/README.md

     </a>

 </div>

 # Conway's Game of Life

 A dynamic terminal-based implementation of **Conway's Game of Life**, written in Python.

-## 🧠 What is Conway's Game of Life?
+## 🧠 What is LifeCLI: A Conway's Game of Life Simulation

 Conway's Game of Life is a **zero-player game** that simulates cellular automata — a grid where cells live, die, or reproduce based on a few simple rules.
 The patterns evolve with time, often mimicking biological systems.